mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-02-19-async-commands-in-avalonia-funcui.md

 ## Async Problems

 Now imagine that the function `respondToRequest` was slow, or that for whatever reason we wanted it to be asynchronous.
-For illustration purposes, let's say that `respondToRequest` looks like this:
+For illustration purposes, let's change `respondToRequest` to something like this:

 ``` fsharp
 let respondToRequest (request: string) =